Technologicat/mcpyrate/README.md

 Normally there is no need to delete bytecode caches manually.

 However, there is an edge case.
-If you hygienically unquote a value that was imported (to the macro definition site) from another module, and that other module is not a macro-dependency, then - if the class definition of the hygienically stored value changes on disk, that is not detected.
+If you hygienically capture a value that was imported (to the macro definition site) from another module, and that other module is not a macro-dependency, then - if the class definition of the hygienically captured value changes on disk, that is not detected.

 This can be a problem, because hygienic value storage uses `pickle`, which in order to unpickle the value, expects to be able to load the original (or at least a data-compatible) class definition from the same place where it was defined when the value was pickled.
 If this happens, then delete the bytecode cache (`.pyc`) files, and the program should work again once the macros re-expand.